austins/Vanilla-Plugin-ResponsiveVideos/README.md

 Makes video preview and embeds responsive to fit the width of the page.

+Currently only supports YouTube video embeds and any other embed that uses the "VideoWrap" element.

 This plugin is loaded on the following applications: Dashboard and Vanilla, along with support for [Basic Pages](http://vanillaforums.org/addon/basicpages-application) and [Articles](http://vanillaforums.org/addon/articles-application).

 This plugin is released under the GNU GPL2 license.